Judge directs Michael Cohen to keep quiet about Trump ahead of his hush money trial testimony

 During combative cross-examination, Trump's lawyers sought to paint Daniels as a liar and extortionist who’s trying to take down the former president after drawing money and fame from her claims.

-After Daniels left the witness stand Thursday, Trump's attorneys pushed for a mistrial over the level of tawdry details she provided, but Judge Juan M. Merchan denied the request.
+After Daniels left the witness stand Thursday, Trump's attorneys pushed for a mistrial over the level of tawdry details she provided, but the judge denied the request.

 This criminal case could be the only one of four against the presumptive Republican presidential nominee to go to trial before voters decide in November whether to send him back to the White House.
 Trump has pleaded not guilty and casts himself as the victim of a politically tainted justice system working to deny him another term.